sriharish87/myinternshiptasks/README.md

 This repository includes a GitHub Actions workflow (`.github/workflows/daily-commit.yml`) that creates an automated empty commit once per day.
 This ensures activity tracking for internship evaluation.

 ---
+## ip address
+All applications (Drupal, Django, and PHP) are accessible on the VM at IP address 10.0.2.15.
+Use this IP in your browser or Keycloak client redirect URIs.

 ## 👨‍💻 Author
 **Sri Harish**